neogeographica/gameserver_scripts/README.md

 Even if you don't want that behavior, init scripts can also be invoked manually to stop/start/restart servers and check whether a server is running, and they will refuse to start a particular server if it is already running.
 Servers run through these init scripts will be run as background "daemon" processes, so they don't tie up a terminal window.
 Init scripts also provide a nice hook to use with Webmin.

-__\* ! \*__ Currently if you try to start a server when it is already running, the script will just silently do nothing.
-It would be better to have it print a warning.

 In this setup, a distinct "server" is not just an executable but also some combination of options and assets.
 Each init script specifies some variables that define a specific server.

 So for example you could have one init script for a Quake 3 CTF server, another script for a small-playercount Quake 3 DM server, and another script for a large-playercount Quake 3 DM server.
 Even though they all use a Quake 3 executable, you could run them all at the same time (if your host is beefy enough).
 But if you tried to start "small-playercount Quake 3 DM server" while an instance of "small-playercount Quake 3 DM server" was already running, that start command would be rejected.